tim-hardcastle/Pipefish/README.md

 <div align="center">
   <img src="./docs/Rene.png" alt="René the Pipefish" width="150">
 </div>
-Pipefish may also be symbolized by the nazda emoji: 🧿
+Pipefish may also be symbolized by the nazar emoji: 🧿

 ## Licensing